 MOE Pays You To Be A Teacher

-Teaching is the rare profession that pays you to be trained for the profession.
+Teaching is a rare profession that pays you to be trained for the profession.
 All NIE training is fully funded by MOE and you will receive a salary during your untrained teaching stint and during your NIE teaching.
 Those who receive teaching scholarships and sponsorships would receive allowances even earlier during the period they are obtaining their qualifications.

 For this investment into your education and training, MOE imposes a bond on all teachers.
 You would have to pay damages if you fail to graduate from NIE or resign or are terminated from service before serving out your bond.